 It might be hyperfocus that contributed to Michael Phelps becoming one of the most decorated Olympians of all time!
 That, and the high levels of energy that people with the diagnosis experience.

 Spontaneity and creativity, as well as the capacity to notice details others miss, are also typical of people with ADHD.

 While dyslexia reduces fine detail perception in reading in spelling, let’s focus instead on the strengths of dyslexic people.
-They reportedly excel at abstract thinking, puzzle solving, spatial reasoning and seeing the bigger picture.
+They reportedly excel at abstract thinking, puzzle-solving, spatial reasoning and seeing the bigger picture.
 Did this make Branson the business tycoon we all know?

-Great resilience, good long-term memory and seeing details that others miss applies to people with dyspraxia too.
+Great resilience, good long-term memory and seeing details that others miss apply to people with dyspraxia too.
 Like other neurodivergent people, they tend to see things “outside the box”, a great strength to have on board.

 Make your business inclusive of neurodivergent employees

 Neurodivergent employees benefit from working in an environment inclusive of their strengths and weaknesses.
 Let us look, as an example, at reasonable adjustments that help employees with ADHD.